Questfall/docs/quest-mining/completion/rpg-attributes/stamina.md

 Planned trait for improving future Stamina Potion effects.

-**How it resolves.** Direct Absorption grants add potion effect first.
-The trait then scales the remaining distance toward the 250% effect ceiling.
+**How it resolves.** Every reached Absorption mastery rank adds `5 pp` to the starting Potion Effect bonus.
+This reward and direct Absorption grants add together, up to `250%`.
+The trait then scales the remaining distance toward the same `250%` effect ceiling.

+The shared mastery-input rule above applies to Absorption.

 ### Direct Grant Ranges